 Welcome Message from the Title IX Coordinator

 Hello and welcome!

-With the release of the regulations, the district has established new procedures on how to investigate and respond to sexual harassment complaints.
-These new procedures apply to everyone.
+With the release of the regulations, the district has established procedures on how to investigate and respond to sexual harassment complaints.
+These procedures apply to everyone.
 As the Title IX Coordinator, I am a primary point of contact for overseeing compliance with the procedures and making sure that sexual harassment complaints are responded to and consistently investigated.

-I am available any time to answer questions about Title IX, the procedures, to file a Title IX complaint, or to talk about what it means to file a Title IX complaint.
+I am available any time to answer questions about Title IX, the procedures, how to file a Title IX complaint, or to talk about what it means to file a Title IX complaint.
 Please contact me using the contact information below.

 Prohibition on Discrimination

 In addition to Title IX, district maintains policies which prohibit sex-based discrimination, in compliance with other state and local laws and ordinances.
 The district also prohibits discrimination, harassment, and violence on the basis of other protected classes, such as race, disability, national origin, and status with regard to public assistance and retaliation.
 The district believes that its community (staff, students, volunteers, parents, etc.) should be able to pursue their education, employment, and interests in a safe and respectful environment that is free from sex-based discrimination and other sexual misconduct.
 The district strives to be vigilant and attentive to these issues and remains committed to investigating, remedying, and preventing sex discrimination and other forms of prohibited conduct.